matrix-org/matrix-spec-proposals/proposals/1779-open-governance.md

 # Proposal for Open Governance of Matrix.org

-This whole document is a **work in progress** draft of a constitution proposal for open governance for Matrix.org, and forms the basis of the first full Articles of Association (AoA) for [The Matrix.org Foundation C.I.C.](https://beta.companieshouse.gov.uk/company/11648710) - a non-profit legal entity incorporated to act as the neutral guardian of the Matrix decentralised communication standard on behalf of the whole Matrix community.
+This whole document is the proposed constitution proposal for Matrix.org, and will form the basis of the first full Articles of Association (AoA) for [The Matrix.org Foundation C.I.C.](https://beta.companieshouse.gov.uk/company/11648710) - a non-profit legal entity incorporated to act as the neutral guardian of the Matrix decentralised communication standard on behalf of the whole Matrix community.

 See https://matrix.org/blog/2018/10/29/introducing-the-matrix-org-foundation-part-1-of-2/
 for more context.